Bharat-Panchal15/django-learning-journey/README.md

 django-learning-journey/
 │
 ├── phase-1_basics/         # Completed
-├── phase-2_models/         # In progress
+├── phase-2_models/         # Completed
 ├── roadmap.md              # Detailed learning roadmap
 └── README.md               # This file
 ```

 ---

-## 🎯 Goal
+🎯 Goal

 Build a solid Django foundation by completing each phase and documenting the journey.
 At the end, the plan is to create real-world projects that cover CRUD, authentication, APIs, and deployment.

 ---